surifirstpin/biplus_documentation/docs/How to browse reports.md

 ## Gettting Started

 BiPlus Admin will send you a welcome to BiPlus email.
-Use the link provided in email and register for BiPlus account, After Loging in
+Use the link provided in email and register for BiPlus account.

-Click on **Dashboard Section** It displays list of dashboards and reports created.
-You directly search a report by using the **search option** or Click on the desired report from the list , It will navigate to the report created.
+After Login, Click on **Dashboard Section** It displays list of dashboards and reports created.
+You can directly search a report by using the **search option** or click on the desired report from the list and It will display the report.

 **1.** Click on **Set home page icon** to set the desired report home page for checking the live data running of the report.